philipdarke/torchtime/_sources/tutorials/unequal_length.md.txt

-# Time series of unequal lengths
+# Time series of unequal length

+*This tutorial covers the `torchtime.data.UEA` class for data sets held in the UEA/UCR classification repository [[link]](https://www.timeseriesclassification.com/) however the examples also apply to other data sets with sequences of unequal length.*

+## Data structure

-The `length` of each trajectory is provided as a tensor of shape (*n*).
-Some data sets, for example [CharacterTrajectories](http://timeseriesclassification.com/description.php?Dataset=CharacterTrajectories), feature sequences of unequal length:
+The `length` of each sequence is provided as a tensor of shape (*n*).
+Some data sets, for example [CharacterTrajectories](http://timeseriesclassification.com/description.php?Dataset=CharacterTrajectories), feature sequences of unequal length.

 ```python
 from torch.utils.data import DataLoader